Blosc/c-blosc/README.rst

 Blosc is actually a metacompressor, that meaning that it can use a range of compression libraries for performing the actual compression/decompression.
-Right now, it comes with integrated support for blosclz (the initial one) and lz4.
-Optionally, Blosc can be configured to use Snappy and Zlib too (see below for instructions).
+Right now, it comes with integrated support for BloscLZ (the original one), LZ4, Snappy and Zlib.
+Blosc comes with full sources for LZ4 and Snappy, so in case it does not find the libraries installed in your system, it will compile these sources and will be included into the Blosc library.
+Zlib is pretty much everywhere, so you will need to install the library for Blosc supporting Zlib.
+See below for instructions on how to do this.

 You can see some benchmarks about Blosc performance in [3]_